MuhammadAmas/Portfolio-Website/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit.Thanks!
+Please give me proper credit.
+Thanks!
 ## Features

 **📖 Multi-Page Layout**